 - Personal Consumption made by households

-- Gross private domestic investment that is the spending by firms and households on new capital. for example : Inventory, residential infratstructure, plant etc.
+- The gross private domestic investment that is the spending by firms and households in new capital. for example Inventory, residential infrastructure, plant etc.

 - Gross Investment and consumption by the Government